ravachol/kew/website/site_src/index.md

-kew is an aesthetically pleasing, immersive and fast music player that allows you to listen to music with privacy.
+kew is an immersive and fast music player that allows you to listen to music with privacy.
 It's a labor of love that grew out of frustration with the trajectory of music and the music industry.

 kew is designed for those who want: